Procurement: Personnel and roles

-Bartolini and Dwyer note that allocating the benefits of savings across an organization, e.g. by negotiating departmental budget reductions, should not be treated as a procurement role: this is a financial role.
+Katiana Iavarone of the Belgian company Bekaert notes that procurement staff "need to be agile, to run alone, and connect with different stakeholders", adding that this agility involves moving readily from one initiative to another.

 Category management represents a system of organising the roles of staff within a procurement team "in such a way as to focus ... on the [external] supply markets of an organisation", rather than being organised according to the organisation's internal departmental structure.

 Specialist procurement roles include construction buyers and travel buyers.
 Part of the work of a corporate travel buyer is the formulation and implementation of a corporate travel policy.

 In many larger organizations the procurement and supply function is led by a board-level or other senior position such as a Director of Supply Chain or a chief procurement officer (CPO).
 In other cases, procurement is overseen by the chief financial officer (CFO) or Director of Finance, or the growing need for liaison between the CFO and the procurement function has been recognised.
 A 2006 report by the National Audit Office in the UK commented that in the further education sector, where procurement practice was not well developed and college organisations were relatively small, oversight of procurement by the Director of Finance was a typical arrangement.
+A survey of UK company directors published in 2023 found that 69% of executives operating at a director level "understood what procurement could offer their organisation" and 63% believed that internal perceptions of what the procurement team could offer had improved during the previous 12 months.

 Independent or third party personnel who undertake procurement or negotiate purchases on behalf of an organization may be called purchasing agents or buying agents, although the term "purchasing agent" has a longer and broader history: the Institute for Supply Management in the United States was originally called the National Association of Purchasing Agents from its formation in 1915.
 A commercial agent may both purchase and sell on behalf of a third party.
+Third party advice on procurement processes, savings opportunities and supply chain operations is often called "procurement consultancy".